-The Kinkaid School is a private school in Houston, Texas.
-The Kinkaid School was notified by Blackbaud on July 16, 2020 that it had discovered a ransomware attack on Blackbaud's network in May 2020.
+SPS was notified by Blackbaud on July 16, 2020 that it had discovered a ransomware attack on Blackbaud's network in May 2020.
 Blackbaud reported that it conducted an investigation, determined that there had been unauthorized access to its systems between February 7, 2020 and May 20, 2020, that backup files containing information from some of its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
 Blackbaud paid a ransom and obtained confirmation that the stolen files had been destroyed.
 Blackbaud also reported that it has been working with law enforcement.

-Initially, Blackbaud informed The Kinkaid School that the fields in the database backups containing personal information were encrypted and not accessible by the unauthorized individual.
-However, Blackbaud's further investigation determined that this was not the case and informed The Kinkaid School of their updated findings on September 29, 2020.
+Initially, Blackbaud informed SPS that the fields in the database backups containing personal information were encrypted and not accessible by the unauthorized individual.
+However, Blackbaud's further investigation determined that this was not the case, and informed SPS of their updated findings on September 29, 2020.

-Following receipt of the notifications about the incident from Blackbaud, The Kinkaid School launched its own investigation to identify the individuals whose information may have been involved in the Blackbaud incident.
-On October 5, 2020, The Kinkaid School determined that the Blackbaud backup files contained the name and one or more of the following data elements belonging to five residents of Maine: Social Security number and/or financial account number.
+Following receipt of the notifications about the incident from Blackbaud, SPS launched its own investigation to identify the individuals whose information may have been involved in the Blackbaud incident.
+Between October 8, 2020 and November 11, 2020, SPS determined that the Blackbaud backup files contained certain information pertaining to some of its donors, including their names and Social Security numbers.
+104 of these individuals were subsequently confirmed to be Maine residents.

-Beginning today, January 15, 2021, The Kinkaid School will mail notification letters via First-Class U.S. mail to the five Maine residents.
-A sample copy of the notification letter is enclosed.
-The Kinkaid School is offering the Maine residents with a Social Security number involved two years of complimentary credit monitoring and identity theft protection services through CyberScout.
-The Kinkaid School has established a dedicated phone number that individuals may call to obtain more information regarding the incident.
+Beginning today, January 21, 2021 SPS is mailing notification letters to the Maine residents via United States Postal Service First-Class mail.
+A copy of each type of the notification letter is enclosed.1 SPS is offering the Maine residents complimentary, two-year memberships to credit monitoring and identity theft prevention services.
+SPS has established a dedicated phone number where the individual may obtain more information regarding the incident.

-To help prevent something like this from happening again, The Kinkaid School is reevaluating its relationship with Blackbaud and reviewing the security requirements it has for its data solution service vendors.
-Blackbaud has informed The Kinkaid School that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data, and are undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.
+To help prevent something like this from happening again, SPS is re-evaluating its relationship with Blackbaud and reviewing the security requirements it has for its data solution service vendors.
+Blackbaud has informed SPS that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data and are undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.